 "Taylor Swift came up to me right afterwards, literally right afterwards, and tells me that I should've went onstage," he claimed on Ryan Seacrest's radio show.
 "So, this is the irony of my life."

 "She wants to get in the studio and we're definitely going to go in," he said, before adding, "Any artist with an amazing point of view, perspective, fan base, I'm down to get in the studio and work.
 I don't discriminate."

-Ye and the 1989 songstress continued their reconciliation at the Brit Awards and Kim Kardashian West more than happily provided the receipts on Instagram.
+Ye and Taylor continued their reconciliation at the Brit Awards and Kim Kardashian West more than happily provided the receipts on Instagram.
 The Brit Awards were actually more about Taylor and Kim bonding, with Taylor bestowing some of her signature awards show dance moves upon Kim during Kanye's "All Day" performance.

 Taylor opened up to ET about the now-eagerly collaboration, saying, "We've never been in a studio together, but he's got a lot of amazing ideas."

 "He's one of those people that's just like idea, idea, idea," she elaborated on her new buddy, Kanye.
 "We've talked about it, but we've also talked about so many other things…I completely respect him as a producer.
 So, that's all I know now."

 Months after they seemed to have publicly settled their #feud, Taylor explained to Vanity Fair how the resolution came to be, telling the magazine that she'd learned to "like him as a person."

 "I feel like I wasn't ready to be friends with him until I felt like he had some sort of respect for me, and he wasn't ready to be friends with me until he had some sort of respect for me -- so it was the same issue, and we both reached the same place at the same time," she said.
 "Then Kanye and I both reached a place where he would say really nice things about my music and what I've accomplished, and I could ask him how his kid is doing."